 We painted it using a paint brush for the first coat and in the second coat applied the same paint using a foam roller.

 If you’re using Chalk paint, you do not need to use a wood primer.
-I did hand sand it lightly before applying the second coat of paint.
+We did hand sand it lightly before applying the second coat of paint.
 Now we left the frame for a day for the paint to dry

 Step 17: Ok.
 Now the paint had all dried and we had to fix the top panel to the frame.
 We centered it carefully after measuring with tape and used wood glue to fix the table top to the frame.
 After placing the panel top, we nailed the table top to the frame to hold it in place until the glue cured.